-In July of 1983, I planted a new Independent Fundamentalist Baptist (IFB) church, Somerset Baptist Church, in the SE Ohio community of Somerset.
+In July of 1983, I planted a new Independent Fundamentalist Baptist (IFB) church, Somerset Baptist Church, in the southeast Ohio community of Somerset.
 For a few months, services were held at what was commonly called the old shoe store.
-The church then moved to the second story of the Landmark building where it would remain until it bought an abandoned Methodist church 5 miles east of Somerset in 1985.
+The church then moved to the second story of the Landmark building where it would remain until it bought an abandoned Methodist church five miles east of Somerset in 1985.

 Having spent most of my life around churches that operated bus ministries, I determined that the Somerset Baptist Church would have a bus ministry.
 In late 1983, the church bought an old, dilapidated bus from Faith Memorial Church in nearby Lancaster.
 By mid-1987, the church would own four buses, running routes throughout Perry County and to nearby Lancaster and Zanesville.
 Attendance would peak at 200, making Somerset Baptist Church the largest non-Catholic church in Perry County, a distinction I proudly advertised.
 Whether this was actually true is unknown, but it sure made for a great advertising slogan.
 I also advertised the church as the fastest growing church in the county, an accurate portrayal of the explosive attendance growth the church had for several years.

 I was committed to using every available means to reach people with the gospel.
 I took the Apostle Paul’s approach: I became all things to all men that I might by all means save some.
-Luke 14:23 says:

 And the lord said unto the servant, Go out into the highways and hedges, and compel them to come in, that my house may be filled.

 Prior to going out on bus visitation, bus workers met with me at the church for a time of prayer and motivation.
-Running a bus route was hard, thankless work and keeping people engaged in the work God had called us to required me to constantly motivate bus workers, often massaging their egos lest they quit.
+Running a bus route was hard, thankless work, and keeping people engaged in the work God had called us to do required me to constantly motivate bus workers, often massaging their egos lest they quit.

 Both she and her husband were appalled that I would even think of giving the rabbit to one of the bus kids.
 Throw it away, they said, and off they went to buy five more pounds of chocolate so a new rabbit could be made.
 The next day, we awarded the new rabbit to the person who brought the most visitors to church.